GioF71/audio-tools/media-servers/qobuz/README.md

 A simple compose file you can use to create an instance of upmpdcli for the Qobuz Plugin.
 A premium Qobuz Account is required.

+## It's only a media server, not a renderer

+Please note that this configuration only creates a media server.
+It does *not* create an UPnP renderer.
+If you need to create an UPnP renderer, have a look [here](https://github.com/GioF71/audio-tools/tree/main/players/upnp-renderer/upnp-renderer-simple).

 ## Instructions

 ### Set the credentials